Greece runestones: U 136

 Runestone U 136 (location) is in the Pr2 (Ringerike) style, and it once formed a monument together with U 135.
 It is a dark greyish stone that is 1.73 m tall and 0.85 m wide.
 In 1857, Richard Dybeck noted that it had been discovered in the soil five years earlier.
-A small part of it had stuck up above the soil and when the landowner was tilling the land and discovered it, he had it raised again on the same spot.
-Some pieces were accidentally chipped away by the landowner and the upper parts of some runes were lost.
+A small part of it was visible above the soil, and when the landowner was tilling the land and discovered it, he had it raised again on the same spot.
+Some pieces were accidentally chipped away by the landowner, and the upper parts of some runes were lost.

 The stone was originally raised by a wealthy lady named Ástríðr in memory of her husband Eysteinn, and Sawyer (2000) suggests it to have been one of several stones made in a tug-of-war over inheritance.
 There is uncertainty as to why Eysteinn went to Greece and Jerusalem, because of the interpretation of the word sœkja (attested as sotti in the past tense).
 It means "seek" but it can mean "attack" as on the stones Sö 166 and N 184, but also "visit" or "travel".
 Consequently, Eysteinn has been identified as one of the first Swedes to make a pilgrimage to Jerusalem, but Jesch (2001) notes that judging from the other runic examples, the "attack" sense is more likely.
 The translation of sœkja as "attack" is also chosen by the Rundata project (see below).
 It is one of two Jarlabanke Runestones that mention travellers abroad, the other being U140, below.